olark/lightningjs/README.md

     piratelib("fireWarningShot", {direction: "starboard"})

 This calls the `fireWarningShot` method on our API.
-At some point, we decide to return a value to our customers that indicates whether the warning shot was seen:
+At some point, we decide to return a value to our customers that indicates whether the warning shot was seen.
+Since LightningJS already implements a [promise API](http://wiki.commonjs.org/wiki/Promises/A), we can use the `.then(fulfillmentCallback, errorCallback)` method on this call:

     piratelib("fireWarningShot", {direction: "starboard"}).then(function(didSee) {
         if (!didSee) {